FreeSlave/halflife-featureful/documentation/content/docs/configuration/journal.md

     - If it's the last section, the section will gravitate to the bottom of the journal window for better separation of the inventory section from other sections.
     - While the journal window is active the inventory items won't be shown at other parts of the screen to avoid duplication.
 * `"always_show"` - show the section header even if there's no message set (and if player doesn't have any inventory items for the section with `"show_inventory"`).

+### geometry

+An optional property that lets you to configure geometry settings of the journal window.

+* `"width"` - the journal window width, as fraction of the screen width.
+Accepts values in range (0, 1].
+The default value is 7 / 9 (~ 0.78).
+* `"height"` - the journal window height, as fraction of the screen height.
+Accepts values in range (0, 1].
+The default value is 11 / 15 (~ 0.73).
+* `"padding_horizontal"` - left and right padding before and after text inside the journal window, as fraction of the journal width.
+Accepts values in range [0, 0.5).
+The default value is 1 / 14 (~ 0.071).
+* `"padding_vertical"` - bottom and top padding before and after text inside the journal window, as fraction of the journal height.
+Accepts values in range [0, 0.5).
+The default value is 1 / 13 (~ 0.077).

+### notification_position

+An optional property that lets you to configure the position of the notification messages on the screen.

+* `"x"` - the X coordinate of the text on the screen, as fraction of the screen width.
+Accepts values in range [0, 1).
+The default value is 1 / 18.
+* `"y"` - the Y coordinate of the text on the screen, as fraction of the screen height.
+Accepts values in range [0, 1).
+The default value is 0.2.

+## Usage

 For the **journal.json** example above you'll need to define [text messages]({{< ref "text-messages/#translatable-messages" >}}) for headers and journal records.
 Example: